AlienCreations/node-dev-environment/README.md

 We also pre-define ports from 3000 onward for the clients in _this_ repo.

-Services specify their own ports in their own repos.
+Platforms specify their own ports in their own repos.

 If you are fine with the default ports, this should all work fine.